Beyond Ngondro: Following the Path to Realization of True Nature

 - Transform one’s psychophysical system to bring us to directly experience and abide in the true nature of ourselves and all that is.

+For a full description of the program, please click here.
 The next Shangpa program is scheduled to begin in June 2020.
 If you are interested in joining the Shangpa Program when it starts in 2020, please contact email@example.com Below is an overview of the program’s study and practices.

 Study and Practices